alters-mit/magnebot/doc/magnebot_controller.md

 ### Movement

-_These functions move or turn the Magnebot.
-These functions advance the simulation by many frames, depending on the nature of the action. `Magnebot.state` will reflect the simulation state at the final frame._
+_These functions move or turn the Magnebot._

 #### turn_by